ibm-messaging/mq-dev-patterns/amqp-qpid/README.md

   a quarkus `src/main/resources/application.properties` file

 ### Mode Options
-The mode options are the same for both set of applications.
-The difference is how they are specified.
+The mode options are the same for both sets of applications.
+The difference is in how they are specified.

 #### [qpid-standard](/amqp-qpid/qpid-standard/README.md)